 Chances are, you can affect random decisions through input.

-- If an entropy blob easily affected by input is involved, there are many, many options here, and you can manipulate almost without loss of time, even though it is harder to optimize, because there are so many inputs that affect the RNG.
-This is the type of RNG that's almost impossible to decipher, but you'll probably rely on brute force for optimization.
+- If the game seeds using the controller, then there are many, many options here, and you can manipulate almost without loss of time, even though it is harder to optimize, because there are so many inputs that affect the RNG.

 - If the game cycles the RNG once per frame, delaying button presses will be necessary, but is also sufficient for manipulation.
 Here, timing is the key.